 St. David's provides a broad and balanced curriculum to meet the needs of all children.
-Ofsted stated, 'With the support of the Trust, leaders have designed an ambitious curriculum, which is ordered logically.'
+SIAMS stated, 'Opportunities that develop pupils' curiosity and enquiry skills deepen and broaden their understanding across subjects.'

 Through collaboration and continuous professional development, staff and children continue to flourish at St. David's.
+SIAMS stated, 'The wide variety of professional developmental opportunities enhances staff practice and motivates pupils to be curious and love learning.'

 Adlington St. Paul's Church of England Primary School is part of Blackburn Diocese.
 The school's Christian Vision is 'Whatever you do, work at it with all your heart.'
 Colossians 3:23.
-The Christian Values of Trust, Respect, Service, Generosity, Perseverance, Truthfulness, Thankfulness, Forgiveness, Justice, Friendship, Courage and Compassion.
+The recently revised Christian Values of Community, Hope, Compassion, Forgiveness, Perseverance and Respect, embodies the school context and vision.